boto/boto3/docs/source/guide/quickstart.rst

 Install or update Python
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Before installing Boto3, install Python 3.6 or later.
-Boto3 support for earlier versions is
+Before installing Boto3, install Python 3.6 or later; support for Python 3.5 and earlier (including
-deprecated and will be removed entirely during the first half of 2021.
-For more information about
+Python 2.7)
+is deprecated.
+Versions of the AWS SDK for Python released following the deprecation dates will not be supported in new releases of the SDK after their deprecation dates
+arrive.
+Those dates are covered in more detail in :ref:`guide_migration_py3`.
+This guide also covers
-this change, its timing, and how to transition to Python 3, see :ref:`guide_migration_py3`.
+how to go about updating your project to Python 3.6 or later.

 For information about how to get the latest version of Python, see the official `Python
 documentation <https://www.python.org/downloads/>`_.